|

 [16] The trial judge had then addressed the assessors on this aspect as presented by both parties very fairly in the summing-up as follows.

-‘[45] Thesed wants you to considensider that even if you accept the answer to Q 34 of the English translation as an admission, he only prd “advice” and therefore has not violated law.
-You will recall the accused in h in his evidence said that his cousin brother Tomasi Rabuka sought his assistance to identify the mature plants and also to clean the farm, but before they actually went there, the Police raid took place.
+‘[45] The accused wants you to consider that even if you accept the answer to Q 34 of the English translation as an admission, he only provided “advice” and therefore has not violated law.
+You will recall the accused in his evidence said that his cousin brother Tomasi Rabuka sought his assistance to identify the mature plants and also to clean the farm, but before they actually went there, the Police raid took place.
 With this the accused wants you to consider that this was to be a future event, which never took place.
 If you accept the caution interview, both translations agree that Tomasi Rabuka “took” the accused to his farm, an event that had already taken place.

-‘[47] It ir responsibility to deco decide these conflicting claims by the parties, and if you accept the answer to Q 34, you will then consider whether the acts of leaning the farm” and also showing the mature plants ants to Tomasi Rabuka, could be accepted as “tendering or nurturing” the marijuana farm.
+‘[47] It is your responsibility to decide these conflicting claims by the parties, and if you accept the answer to Q 34, you will then consider whether the acts of “cleaning the farm” and also showing the mature plants to Tomasi Rabuka, could be accepted as “tendering or nurturing” the marijuana farm.
 If you decide it is so; and he knew them to be marijuana, then the accused may be find guilty to the count of cultivation of an illicit drug.
 If you decide that it is not so, then you must find the accused not guilty to the charge.

 [17] Clearly, the assessors had accepted the cautioned interview and thereby they had also accepted Saiyasi’s translation of the appellant’s answer to Q34.
 The trial judge himself had given his mind to these and noted that the appellant’s testimony in court that he was to go with Tomasi to his farm to show him how to identify the mature plants and also show him how to clean his farm but before they could go the police raided and arrested them, had been an afterthought.
 It appears that his version of events presented in court is inconsistent with his answer to Q34 in the cautioned interview as translated by his own witness Apisalome.
 According to Apisalome’s translation of the answer to Q34 the appellant had in fact gone to the farm with Tomasi and it was not something that was to happen in the future.